dijkstracula/solvent/paper/report.md

 is inarguably the branch of formal methods that software developers most commonly exploit to reason about the behaviour of their programs.

+By "not going wrong", informally, we mean that there is always a way to evaluate a program or program expression down to its final value.
+A program that can go wrong -- for instance, attempting division by zero, calling the wrong method on an object, or iterating off the end of an array -- will have to fail at runtime by throwing an exception or perhaps being killed by the operating system.
+If a well-typed program truly can't go wrong, then the absence of such failure modes ought to have been statically verified by the type system.

-However, as a form of abstract interpretation[@CousotCousot], Milner's _bon mot_ is in reality circumscribed by how much information is lost by the abstract transformation: in particular, the program in Figure 1 can, indeed, go wrong - the type system proves the _shape_ of the input datatype (morally, an iterable, indexable structure) but lost facts about _particular_ well-typed terms.
+However, as a form of abstract interpretation[@CousotCousot], Milner's _bon mot_ is in reality circumscribed by how much information is lost by the abstract transformation: in particular, both the typed and untyped program in Figure 1 can, indeed, go wrong - the type system proves the _shape_ of the input datatype (morally, an iterable, indexable structure) but lost facts about _particular_ well-typed terms.
 Concretely: Since at the type level an empty list is indistinguishable from a non-empty one, it's impossible to reject a program that requires a _non-empty_ list as input.

 ```{.python .numberLines}
 def avg(xs):